 So that’s me in a nutshell.
 I’m a run junkie who likes to write and play outside.
 It’s a pretty simple life, but it makes me happy so I wouldn’t have it any other way.
 Enjoy!

 My name is Kristen Jones and I am a former softball player at Augusta State University and the intern at the PBC Office.
-I’m originally from Plant City, Florida but have been in Augusta the last four years.
+I’m originally from Plant City, Florida but have been in Augusta the last five years.
 I recently graduated from ASU with my under graduate degree in kinesiology with a focus in exercise and sport science.
-Currently I am interning at the Peach Belt Conference Office and I am also pursuing my masters degree in kinesiology as a graduate assistant softball coach at ASU.
+Currently I am interning at the Peach Belt Conference Office and I am also pursuing my masters degree in kinesiology as a graduate assistant softball coach at GRU Augusta.
 When I’m not in school or hard at work I like to spend my free time fishing or just outdoors in general.

 My hope is that through this blog I will be able to share my experiences as I transition from a student-athlete in to the professional world of athletics as well as the coaching world.
 I believe that if I can give just a few words of advice to help a student-athlete or anyone else who reads this blog then I have done a good job.